 I don't think companies are benefiting that much from having a quitting economy.
-They're losing people who know how the company runs and they're losing the possibility of having people in the company with long term knowledge.
+They're losing people who know how the company runs and they're losing the possibility of having people in the company with long-term knowledge.
 Sometimes companies really need repositories of knowledge, and they're losing that.

-Quitting might work well for young employees who are building careers, but what about workers in their 50s?
+AS: Quitting might work well for young employees who are building careers, but what about workers in their 50s?
 It's pretty hard to find another job if you quit at age 57.

 IG: What I saw was that people in their late 40s and early 50s were experiencing longer and longer gaps between jobs.
-They were often being pushed into doing contract work and consulting, which was sometimes lucrative for them, but also was really nerve wracking.
+They were often being pushed into doing contract work and consulting, which was sometimes lucrative for them, but also really nerve-wracking.
 You then had shorter contracts and uncertainty over whether they were going to get the next contract.
 People found this way of living much more stressful as they got older.

 A lot of age discrimination happens in small ways.
-[Hiring managers] who use words like "enthusiasm" or "energy" or "passion" are often signaling that what they want is the youngest workers possible.
+(Hiring managers) who use words like "enthusiasm" or "energy" or "passion" are often signaling that what they want is the youngest workers possible.

-What’s your advice for how to thrive in the quitting economy?
+AS: What’s your advice for how to thrive in the quitting economy?